-Dome Technology is under contract to build a dome for Funtown Splashtown USA in Saco, Maine.
+Dome Technology is under contract to build a dome for amusement park Funtown Splashtown USA in Saco, Maine.

 The reinforced-concrete dome will be an upgrade to the Astrosphere, an existing fabric dome housing a Scrambler ride with a laser and light show.